AaronBenDaniel/AaronBenDanielWebsite/README.md

 [Hosted on Netlify](https://aaronbendaniel.netlify.app/)

-Build with PaperMod, based on Hugo
+Built with PaperMod, based on Hugo